graphql/graphql-spec/spec/Section 5 -- Validation.md

 ```

 Fragment arguments can shadow operation variables: fragments that use an
-argument are not using the operation defined variable of the same name.
+argument are not using the operation-defined variable of the same name.

 Likewise, it would be invalid if the variable was shadowed by a fragment
 argument: